Kaitiaki Pātaka Pukapuka

 You can further increase your job chances if you:

 - have knowledge and understanding of tikanga Māori

 - are qualified and willing to work in rural areas

 - have work experience or have volunteered in libraries.

-More than half of the librarians in New Zealand work for public libraries and about a quarter work for tertiary libraries.
-Librarians can also work for:
+Most librarians work for public libraries and about a quarter work for tertiary libraries.

 - school libraries